Shire of Aurukun: Libraries

 The Aurukun Shire Council operates the Wik Mungkan Indigenous Knowledge Centre in Aurukun, in partnership with the State Library of Queensland.
 This was the sixth IKC to open, on 22 November 2002.
 The council has operated the IKC for 20 years, with periods of closure for various reasons.
 The IKC currently offers library services, as well as a location for the Aurukun Flexi Learning Centre which focuses on culturally based learning, including Wik language classes.

-Population
+Demographics

-The population of the Shire of Aurukun, along with Cook, Torres and Mornington, have been singled out by the Australian Bureau of Statistics (ABS), who conduct the quinquennial census, as particularly difficult to measure accurately.
+The population of the Shire of Aurukun, along with the Shires of Cook, Torres and Mornington, have been singled out by the Australian Bureau of Statistics (ABS), who conduct the Australian census every five years, as particularly difficult to measure accurately.
 Reasons for this include cultural and language barriers, transport and geographical spread of the population, who are mostly located in isolated communities.
 As such, all figures are likely to be lower than the actual population on the census date.